azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 17. Select the Searchable check box for message.
 Only these fields are indexed for full text search.

-18. Confirm your grid looks similar to the following, and select OK.
+18. Confirm your grid looks similar to the following, and select OK

     ![On the Import data blade, Customize target index is selected.
 The Index blade fields and check boxes are set to previously mentioned settings.](media/image168.png 'Import data and Index blades')

-19. Select **Import your data**.
+19. Select **Import your data**

     ![Import your data selected](media/image169.png 'Import your data')

-20. On the Create an Indexer blade, enter **messages-indexer** as the name.
+20. On the Create an Indexer blade, enter **messages-indexer** as the name

-21. Set the Schedule toggle to **Custom**.
+21. Set the Schedule toggle to **Custom**

-22. Enter an interval of **5** minutes (the minimum allowed).
+22. Enter an interval of **5** minutes (the minimum allowed)

-23. Set the Start time to **today's date**.
+23. Set the Start time to **today's date**

-24. The description and other fields can be ignored.
+24. The description and other fields can be ignored

-25. Select **OK**.
+25. Select **OK**

     ![On the Import data blade, Import your data (Indexer) is selected.
 On the Create an Indexer blade, fields are set to the previously mentioned settings.](media/image170.png 'Import data and Create an Indexer blades')

-26. Select **OK** once more to begin importing data using your indexer.
+26. Select **OK** once more to begin importing data using your indexer

-27. After a few moments, examine the Indexers tile for the status of the Indexer.
+27. After a few moments, examine the Indexers tile for the status of the Indexer

     ![The Indexers tile shows that there was one success, and zero failed.](media/image171.png 'Indexers tile')

 ### Task 3: Update the Web App web.config

-1. On your Lab VM, within Visual Studio Solution Explorer, expand the **ChatWebApp** project.
+1. On your Lab VM, within Visual Studio Solution Explorer, expand the **ChatWebApp** project

-2. Open **Web.config**.
+2. Open **Web.config**

 3. For the **chatSearchApiBase**, enter the URI of the Search API App (e.g., <http://awchatsearch.azurewebsites.net)>.
 This value should not be the URL to your instance of Azure Search.

-    - You can find this by going to Resource Groups, selecting the **intelligent-analytics** resource group, and selecting your search app service from the list.
+    - You can find this by going to Resource Groups, selecting the **intelligent-analytics** resource group, and selecting your search app service from the list

       ![Under Name, the ConciergePlusAppSearchAPI App Service is circled.](media/image172.png 'Name section')

-    - On the Essentials blade for your service, you will find the URL value.
+    - On the Essentials blade for your service, you will find the URL value

       ![In the Essentials section of the Essentials blade, the URL value is circled.](media/image173.png 'Essentials blade')

-4. Copy the URL value, and paste it into the value setting for the **chatSearchApiBase** key.
+4. Copy the URL value, and paste it into the value setting for the **chatSearchApiBase** key

     ![chatSearchApiBase key displays the URL value copied from the Essentials blade.](media/image174.png 'chatSearchApiBase key')

-5. Save **Web.config**.
+5. Save **Web.config**

 ### Task 4: Configure the Search API App

-1. Within Visual Studio Solution Explorer, expand the **ChatAPI** project.
+1. Within Visual Studio Solution Explorer, expand the **ChatAPI** project

-2. Open **web.config**.
+2. Open **web.config**

-3. This project needs the following three settings configured to capitalize on Azure Search, all of which you can get from the Azure Portal.
+3. This project needs the following three settings configured to capitalize on Azure Search, all of which you can get from the Azure Portal

     ![Code displays in the Web.config window, showing that the following three key settings are being added: SearchServiceName, SearchServiceQueryApiKey, and SearchIndexName.](media/image175.png 'Web.config')

-4. Using the Azure Portal, navigate to the blade of your **Search** service.
+4. Using the Azure Portal, navigate to the blade of your **Search** service

-5. For the **SearchServiceName**, enter the name of your Search service (e.g., **awchatter**).
+5. For the **SearchServiceName**, enter the name of your Search service (e.g., **awchatter**)

 6. For the **SearchServiceQueryApiKey**, do the following:

-    - On the Search service blade, select Keys on the left-hand menu.
+    - On the Search service blade, select Keys on the left-hand menu

       ![On the Search Service blade, Settings section, under Settings, Keys is selected.](media/image176.png 'Search Service blade, Settings section')

-    - Select **Manage query keys**.
+    - Select **Manage query keys**

       ![Manage query keys selected.](media/image177.png 'Manage query keys ')

-    - On the Manage query keys blade, copy the \<empty\> key value.
+    - On the Manage query keys blade, copy the \<empty\> key value

       ![On the Manage query keys blade, the value in the Key field is circled.](media/image178.png 'Manage query keys blade')

-    - Copy this value into the **SearchServiceQueryApiKey** setting.
+    - Copy this value into the **SearchServiceQueryApiKey** setting

-7. For the **SearchIndexName** setting, enter the name of the Index you created in Search, chatmessages.
+7. For the **SearchIndexName** setting, enter the name of the Index you created in Search, chatmessages

-8. Save **Web.config**.
+8. Save **Web.config**

 ### Task 5: Re-publish apps

-1. Publish the updated **ChatWebApp** using Visual Studio, as was shown previously in [Exercise 4, Task 2](#task-2-publish-the-chatwebapp).
+1. Publish the updated **ChatWebApp** using Visual Studio, as was shown previously in [Exercise 4, Task 2](#task-2-publish-the-chatwebapp)

-2. Within Visual Studio Solution Explorer, right-click the **ChatAPI** project and select **Publish**.
+2. Within Visual Studio Solution Explorer, right-click the **ChatAPI** project and select **Publish**

     ![In Visual Studio Solution Explorer, the ChatAPI sub-menu displays, with Publish selected.](media/image179.png 'Visual Studio Solution Explorer')

-3. Select Microsoft Azure App Service, choose the Select **existing** radio button and select **Publish**.
+3. Select Microsoft Azure App Service, choose the Select **existing** radio button and select **Publish**

-4. If prompted, sign in with your credentials to your Azure Subscription.
+4. If prompted, sign in with your credentials to your Azure Subscription

 5. In the App Service dialog, choose your Subscription that contains your API App you provisioned earlier.
 Expand your Resource Group (e.g., **intelligent-analytics**), then select the node for your API App in the tree view to select it.

     ![In the App Service dialog box, in the tree view, awchat is expanded, and ConciergePlusSearchApi1 is selected.](media/image180.png 'App Service dialog box')

-6. Select **OK**.
+6. Select **OK**

-7. When the publishing is complete, a browser window should appear with content similar to the following.
+7. When the publishing is complete, a browser window should appear with content similar to the following

     ![A Browser window displays with the message, "Your App Service app has been created," and links to a Quick Start guide, and deployment documentation.](media/image181.png 'Browser window')

-8. Navigate to the Search tab on the deployed Web App and try searching for chat messages.
-(Note that there is up to a 5-minute latency before new messages may appear in the search results.
+8. Navigate to the Search tab on the deployed Web App and try searching for chat messages (Note that there is up to a 5-minute latency before new messages may appear in the search results)

     ![In the Search Messages box, in the Search messages for text box, chat is typed.
 Below that, 6 results have been found.](media/image182.png 'Search Messages box')